How to Build a Mobile App For Retail Business?

 - Create a gallery with bright HD images of your goods.

-- Add a detailed (but not much) description to every product.
+- Add a detailed (but not too much) description to every product.

 - Break up your products into categories to make it easier for customers to find needed products.